MDHetrick/Election_Analysis/README.md

 ```
 Give at least two examples of how this script can be modified to be used for other elections.
 ```
+The script can be refactored to calculate the % of votes each candidate got in each county.

+The script can be modified to
 ## Challenge overview